kshetline/tubular_time/README.md

 * `zonePoller`: Either `zonePollerBrowser` (from `tbTime.zonePollerBrowser`) or  `zonePollerNode` (using `import` or `require`, from `'@tubular/time'`).
 If you pass the boolean value `false`, polling ceases.
 * `name`: One of `'small'`, `'large'`, or `'large-alt'`.
 Defaults to `'small'`.
 * `intervalDays`: Frequency of polling, in days.
 Defaults to 1 day.
-Fastest allowed rate is once per hour (~0.04167 days).
+The fastest allowed rate is once per hour (~0.04167 days).

 You can also do a one-off request: